roboflow/inference/docs/enterprise/active-learning/active_learning.md

 Active learning can be disabled by setting `ACTIVE_LEARNING_ENABLED=false` in the environment where you run `inference`.

 ## Usage patterns
-Active Learning data collection may be combined with different components of Roboflow ecosystem.
+Active Learning data collection may be combined with different components of the Roboflow ecosystem.
 In particular:

-- `inference` Python package can be used to get predictions from the model and register them at Roboflow platform
+- the `inference` Python package can be used to get predictions from the model and register them at Roboflow platform
   - one may want to use `InferencePipeline` to get predictions from video and register its video frames using Active Learning
 - self-hosted `inference` server - where data is collected while processing requests
 - Roboflow hosted `inference` - where you let us make sure you get your predictions and data registered.
 No